Fantastic display and rotating bezel

 Stress monitoring and breathing exercises are still offered on the Galaxy Watch 3 if you need some help cooling down in the middle of the day.

 All Galaxy Watch 3 models come with a built-in pulse oximeter for measuring blood oxygen levels, or SpO2.
 Manually recording blood oxygen data from the watch is pretty seamless, though I’ve noticed it does take a few seconds longer than my Fenix 6 Pro.
 It’s also very touchy in regards to movement.
-For what it’s worth, the recordings on both Samsung and Garmin devices have been pretty spot on, usually hovering around 97%.
+The recordings on both Samsung and Garmin devices have been pretty spot on for what it’s worth, usually hovering around 97%.

 Samsung isn’t trying to detect signs of sleep apnea like some of its competitors, so the pulse oximeter only works for on-demand readings.
 It can’t run at night while you’re sleeping.